hamidghaedi/scRNA_seq-analysis/README.md

 ![violin_cluster5_7_markers.png](https://github.com/hamidghaedi/scRNA_seq-analysis/blob/main/images/violin_cluster5_7_markers.png)

-So as expected cluster 7 and 5 representing same cell types.
+So as expected clusters 7 and 5 represent the same cell types.
 In almost all cases cluster 17 showed some level of expression for EC markers.

-Lets now have a look at markers for clusters 6,15 and 11:
+Let's now have a look at markers for clusters 6,15 and 11:

 ```R
 png(filename = "umap_cluster11_15_6_markers.png", width = 26, height = 18.135, units = "in", res = 300)